 I offer 30 minute private mentoring sessions via Skype.
 I will critique 1-3 paintings in a live & private online setting.
-If you would like to get feedback on your work in order to take it to the next level, book a session with me.
+If you would like to improve your work but not sure how or where to start, book a session with me.

 Most artists are inspired by the gorgeous display of colors of fall, however it might also pose a challenge to capture the subtleties of autumn.

 In this season, everything suddenly shifts from dominantly green to earth tones of ochre, orange, brown, red and purple.

 You will not need to purchase tubes of colors in order to portray fall landscapes, I will tell you how you can easily mix your own.

 Ochre = use dominantly yellow with the addition of a very small amount of red and blue If you would like a warmer ochre add a little bit more red or use cadmium medium or deep for yellow, and if you need a cooler ochre add a ted more blue to the mixture.

 Brown = cadmium red light plus ultramarine blue or cobalt for a lighter but saturated brown You can also push this mixture toward a rusty sienna color by adding some cadmium orange or yellow.